lhsbikeshed/MainGame/readme.md

 Before running modconsole.pde, check that "serialEnabled" is set to false and "useXboxController" is set to reflect your chosen autopilot control scheme.

+All consoles (pilotconsole,modconsole,engineerconsole,commsconsole) have a variable called pathBase in the BannerOverlay class that must be set to the data directory of the sketch on your system.

 Most of the cool shit is in testing branch.